rory81/growing_funds/README.md

 For that reason the default value is 1 and when a user accidentally enters a value lower than 1 it will return an error.

 In the backlog there are a few more items to further develop this section:
-1) crowdfunding host only obligated to fill in 1 reward, but can also make more than 3 rewards if they want to.
-2) user can select only the number of rewards that that specific project has when making a pledge.
+1) user can select only the number of rewards that that specific project has when making a pledge.
-3) when the pledged amount is lower than the amount needed for the selected reward, it should raise an error.
+2) when the pledged amount is lower than the amount needed for the selected reward, it should raise an error.

 If the user has any questions for the host, the envelope in the project's page creates an email with the email address of the host as the recipient.
 Once the user has pledged the user will get an email confirmation with the order number, the amount pledged and the name of the project.
 Furthermore, the pledge will be shown in the projects table on the user's profile page.
-This way the user can see back to which projects it has pledged to.
+This way the user can see back to which projects it has pledged to and can easily return to those project pages.
 On this same profile page can the user change their delivery information (address etc), although this information can also be updated when a user makes a pledge.

+Another item on the backlog for the site user is to add the 'Add to Favorites' functionality, where a user can add click on a heart and can access their favorites list in for instance the profile page.

 ##### The Crowdfunding host
 A project can only be started when logged on and the user has to agree to the conditions of the site to be able to publish the project.
+The content of the terms and conditions are now all made up, but are accessible by the information button next to the "Your Project" title.
+Also when the host doesn't agree to the terms and conditions the arising error will give a link to the Terms and Conditions page.

 The crowdfunding host wants to be able to tell their story, in order to entice people to pledge to their project.
 The CKeditor is added to enable the host to put some styling in to the story and therefore make it more attractive.
 A dropdown with predefined categories are given so that their isn't a proliferation of categories, making it harder for users to find a specific project.
 When there isn't an image added to the project a default image will be shown.

+In the backlog there are a few more items to further develop this section:
+1) crowdfunding host only obligated to fill in 1 reward, but can also make more than 3 rewards if they want to.
+2) host can enter a to and from amount, so that it can be used to check if the amount for the reward is consistent with the reward chosen by the site's user.
+3) host can add pictures and format them on the site so that layout consistency is maintained.

 Any fields that have an asterisk are obligated and will raise an error: